 - Reviewing and approving all qualification and validation documentation

 - Ensuring investigation of quality-related complaints and their resolution

-- Ensuring raw materials tested appropriately tested and results reported
+- Ensuring raw materials are tested appropriately and results reported

 - Ensuring stability data to support retest or expiry dates

-- Periodically performing product quality reviews and ensuring adherence to the good manufacturing practices
+- Periodically performing product quality reviews and ensuring adherence to good manufacturing practices

-- Preparing, reviewing, approving, and circulating the instructions for the production of intermediates or APIs as per documented procedures.
+- Prepare, review, approve and circulate the instructions for the production of intermediates and APIs as per documented procedures.